liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/01-enabling-workflow-at-the-service-layer.markdown

     import com.liferay.portal.kernel.workflow.WorkflowConstants;
     import com.liferay.portal.kernel.workflow.WorkflowHandlerRegistryUtil;

-The call to `startWorkflowInstance` will detect whether workflow is installed and enabled.
+The call to `startWorkflowInstance` detects whether workflow is installed and enabled.
 If it isn't, the added entity is automatically marked as approved.
-The `startWorkflowInstance` will call your custom `EntryWorkflowHandler` class, which you'll create later in this learning path.
-The service layer needs to be given the ability to update the workfflow status fields you added to `service.xml`.
+The `startWorkflowInstance` also calls your custom `EntryWorkflowHandler` class, which you'll create later in this learning path.
+The service layer also needs the ability to update the workflow status fields you added to `service.xml`.
 For this purpose, add the following method to the bottom of `EntryLocalServiceImpl`:

      public Entry updateStatus(long userId, long guestbookId, long entryId, int status, ServiceContext serviceContext) throws PortalException,